gera3d/Lions_Tigers_Bears/Tigers-Style-Guide.md

 ### Logo Variations

-- The primary logo is the full-color version with the word "EXPLORE" below the hexagon.
+- The primary logo is the full-color version with the word “TYGHER” below the tiger head.
 This logo should be used whenever possible and appropriate.
-- The secondary logo is the full-color version without the word "EXPLORE".
+- The secondary logo is the full-color version without the word “TYGHER”.
 This logo can be used when space is limited or when the brand name is already present elsewhere.
 - The monochrome logo is the black-and-white version of the primary or secondary logo.
 This logo can be used when printing in grayscale or when color is not available or suitable.

 ## Color Palette